 For professionals, the fading finish of a guitar is just one phase of the guitar's life.
 I don't have a guitar that's really expensive, but if I did, I would probably not put anything on it except a good wipe down after every play.

-One thing is for sure, if you're not sure what to do, you should check with your guitar professional at your local music shop.
+One thing is for sure, if you're in doubt, you should check with your local music shop.
 Because of the different types of finishes on the market, and the finishes that have changed over the years in guitars, it's best to check with a professional.